Mastering-Gantt-chart-essentials-a-step-by-step-guide-for-effective-project-planning

 Selecting the right tool for your Gantt chart

 The first step to making a Gantt chart is selecting the right tool.
-While you can certainly draw a Gantt chart by hand, using a software tool can save you time and make your chart much more accurate and easy to update.
+While you can certainly draw a Gantt chart by hand, using a software tool can save you time and make your chart much more accurate and easier to update.

 There are many Gantt chart tools available, each with its own pros and cons.
 Some options to consider include: